sengeezer/sass-twitter-bootstrap/README.md

 ## This fork

-This fork contains what I consider to be improvements over jlong's version, e.g. SCSS nesting.
+This fork is an evolution of jlong's version and contains more thorough SCSS, e.g. nesting, and less clutter overall.
 I will try to keep up with his material updates.

 ## SASS: Usage